KuraLabsCohort3-TeamEQ/Final_Project-ifmeorg/README.md

 After locating the file with the color variables here: app/assets/stylesheets/base/_colors.scss

 We can choose a color already available, or add a color to the file.
-From there we can navigate to: app/assets/stylesheets/dashboard/dashboard.scss
+After choosing a color we can navigate to: app/assets/stylesheets/dashboard/dashboard.scss

 We decided to change the color of the dashboard background.